 Place the bowl and plate close to each other.

 Using a tablespoon scoop up spoonfuls of the mixture and shape into rounds.
-(See photo above right.)
+(See photo below.)

 Lay each burger in the flour and turn over to make sure both sides are coated.

 Fry the burgers for around 5 minutes each until each side is golden brown.
 The burger will soften a little during cooking so use a spatula or fish slice to turn them to avoid them breaking up.